salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 ## Overview

-The `ssr` processor reads the metadata of a component, particularly the `js-meta.xml` file, to determine whether it has SSR capabilities.
-If the component is SSR-capable, processor creates a new virtual file in memory with .srrjs extension which you can target using configs to specifically apply ssr rules to these files.
+The `ssr` processor is designed to streamline the linting of SSR-capable Lightning Web Components (LWCs).
+By reading the metadata in the `js-meta.xml` file, the processor identifies whether a component supports Server-Side Rendering (SSR).
+For SSR-capable components, the processor generates virtual files in memory with a .ssrjs extension.
+These virtual files allow you to apply SSR-specific linting rules in a targeted manner.

+## Key Features

+-   SSR Capability Detection: The processor identifies components with SSR capabilities based on the js-meta.xml file.

+-   Virtual File Creation: For each SSR-capable component, the processor creates corresponding .ssrjs virtual files.

+-   Targeted Linting: These .ssrjs files can be processed with SSR-specific ESLint rules.

 ### **Usage**

-The processor helps to specifically target ssr js files to apply ssr specific rules.
+The processor helps to specifically target ssr js files to apply ssr specific rules by reading `js-meta.xml` files of components.

 **Example:**

 ```xml